docker-library/docs/postgres/content.md

 This environment variable is recommended for you to use the PostgreSQL image.
 This environment variable sets the superuser password for PostgreSQL.
 The default superuser is defined by the `POSTGRES_USER` environment variable.
 In the above example, it is being set to "mysecretpassword".

-Note: The PostgreSQL image sets up `trust` authentication locally so you may notice a password is not required when connecting from `localhost` (inside the same container).
+Note 1: The PostgreSQL image sets up `trust` authentication locally so you may notice a password is not required when connecting from `localhost` (inside the same container).
 However, a password will be required if connecting from a different host/container.

+Note 2: This variable sets the superuser password in the PostgreSQL instance, and has no effect on the PGPASSWORD variable that may be used by the psql client.
+PGPASSWORD, if used, will be specified as a separate environment variable.

 ### `POSTGRES_USER`